Near Castle Junction, Alberta — The Canadian Prairies

 Legacy of their Labour

-Between 1915 and 1917 more than six hundred men toiled to build roads and bridges in the national park including some ten Kilometres of the road you are standing on.
-They also constructed part of the original Banff Springs golf course.
+Between 1915 and 1917 more than six hundred men toiled to build roads and bridges in the national park including some ten Kilometres of the road

 For Canada, it has remained a little known story of indignities and hardships imposed on new immigrants.
 For many internees, it remained an untold story of their past.
 Some never recovered.
 Others returned to their homeland.
 But most overcame this experience to build a new life in Canada.

 Location.
 51° 17.48′ N, 115° 58.068′ W. Marker is near Castle Junction, Alberta.
 Marker is on Bow Valley Parkway (Provincial Highway 1A) 4.3 kilometers west of Banff-Windermere Highway (Provincial Highway 93), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Castle Junction, Alberta T0L 1E0, Canada.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 3 kilometers of this marker, measured as the crow flies.
 Castle Mountain Internment Camp (here, next to this marker); Storm Mountain (approx. 1.9 kilometers away).